This installation is for N Scale Life-Like C-Liner uses TCS M1 Decoder and was performed by J.M.

 The following pictures are for disassembly of the B-unit.

-The next picture shows the final installation of the M1 in the B-unit of the C-liner.
+The final installation of the M1 in the B-unit of the C-liner.
 The locomotive is now fully converted to DCC and can be tested on the track.